 If you’ll be enjoying an extended stay in France, consider Living Abroad in France (Terry Link) or Almost French (Sarah Turnbull), a funny take on living as a Parisian native.
 Many appreciate the Marling Menu-Master for France (William E. Marling) but the most complete (and priciest) menu reader around is A to Z of French Food, a French to English Dictionary of Culinary Terms (G. de Temmerman).
 Travelers seeking green and vegetarian options in France could consider Traveling Naturally in France (Dorian Yates).

 “It was the best of times, it was the worst of times,” begins Charles Dickens’ gripping tale of the French Revolution, A Tale of Two Cities.
+Hilary Mantel’s A Place of Greater Safety is a more recent page-turner about the Revolution.
 In Les Misérables (Victor Hugo), a Frenchman tries to escape his criminal past, fleeing from a determined police captain and becoming wrapped up in the Revolutionary battles between the rich and the starving.
 Another recommended book set during this time is City of Darkness, City of Light, by Marge Piercy.

 Ernest Hemingway was a fan of Georges Simenon, a Belgian who wrote mysteries based in Paris, including The Hotel Majestic.
 Other mysteries using Paris as the backdrop are Murder in Montparnasse (Howard Engel), Murder in the Marais (Cara Black), and Sandman (J. Robert Janes).

 A Very Long Engagement (Sebastien Japrisot) is a love story set during the bleak years when World War I raged.
 Using a similar timeframe, Birdsong (Sebastian Faulks) follows a 20-year-old Englishman into France, and into the romance that follows.